 "You must begin on your RIGHT.
-Pick up the bottom disk and insert it into the top hole of the board.
-Now, you must pick up the next disk in the column on the right, and so on.
+Pick up the bottom disk and insert it into the top hole of the board closest to you.
+Now, you must pick up the next disk above the empty hole on the first board, and so on in the right column.
 You will move from right to left on this test.
-Once you complete one column, repeat the previous sequence in the second column until you have filled the entire board."
+Once you complete one column, repeat the previous sequence in the second column until you have filled the entire bottom board."

 Continue demonstrating until two columns have been filled.
-Now, remove the eight disks from the board and put them back into place above the board.
-Note: You may have to use a ruler or an object with a straight edge to align the disks properly.
+Now, remove the eight disks from the bottom board and put them back in place into the holes in the top board.